rb12345/gnuplot_i/gnuplot_i.md

 Color palettes can be used to color gradients of surface plots, contour plots and heat maps.
 They are supported by gnuplot since at least version 4.2.

 A simplified enterprise-grade palette is `bentcoolwarm.palette`, developed by [Kenneth Moreland](https://www.kennethmoreland.com/color-maps/).

-Thise color palette is included to show how palettes can be used within `gnuplot_i`.
+This color palette is included to show how palettes can be used within `gnuplot_i`.

 More palettes can be found at [ColorBrewer](http://colorbrewer2.org/) and these were first ported to gnuplot by [Anna Schneider](https://github.com/aschn/gnuplot-colorbrewer).